NBCLab/nimare-incf-2018/README.md

 # nimare-incf-2018
-Materials for INCF Neuroinformatics 2018 poster
+Materials for the INCF Neuroinformatics 2018 poster, "NiMARE: Neuroimaging Meta-Analysis Research Environment".

+## Authors
+Taylor Salo, Katherine L. Bottenhorn, Thomas E. Nichols, Michael C. Riedel, Matthew T. Sutherland, Tal Yarkoni, and Angela R. Laird

 ## Abstract
 We present NiMARE, a Python package for performing meta-analyses of the neuroimaging literature.
 While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth, and Neurovault).
 NiMARE joins a growing Python ecosystem for neuroimaging research, which includes such tools as nipype, nistats, and nilearn.
 As with these other tools, NiMARE is open source, collaboratively developed, and built with ease of use in mind.